GEOLAL03/Business-Evaluation-Platform-Database-Simulation/INTRO.md

-The README.pdf has the full project analysis and relational diagram, it is posted in the repository.
+The README.pdf has the full project analysis and relational diagram, it is posted in the repository (download to view contents).

 Execution tips:
 1) Run the database_project and database_project_data before anything else